Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Final Remarks Examples

 \section{Final Remarks \& Examples}

 Here we collect some remarks and examples.

 \begin{remark} If $\Lambda$ is representation finite algebra but not Dynkin type, the Theorem \ref{THM dynkin} is not true anymore.
 Because in the derived category, maps between $X,Y\in\modd\Lambda$ can factor thorough $G[-1]$ or $G[1]$ where $\add G=\modd\Lambda$.
-Similarly, Theorem \ref{THM higher hereditary} fails if $A$ is not n-representation finite n-hereditary algebra. \end{remark}
+Similarly, Theorem \ref{THM higher hereditary} fails if $A$ is not $n$-representation finite $n$-hereditary algebra. \end{remark}

 \begin{remark} In general, gluing two higher Auslander algebras is not higher Auslander.
 Surprisingly, the algebras $\Gamma^k$ can be realized as a result of gluing.
 We show this on an example.